- Copy link

 HEAD TO HEAD

 There was a period about a decade ago when Barça developed a nasty habit of slipping up against Villarreal.
-But the ‘bogey team’ label has been emphatically confined to the past and Barça are on an incredible run of 22 games without defeat to the ‘Yellow Submarine’ in all competitions.
+But the ‘bogey team’ label was emphatically confined to the past when Barça went on an incredible spree of 27 games without defeat to the ‘Yellow Submarine’ in all competitions.

 - Copy link